foureyes/csci-ua.0480-spring2017-008/slides/19/events.markdown

 So... what happens if you have two elements nested within each other, and both have event listeners?

 * {:.fragment} the event handler of the more specific element (the innermost element) gets called first
-* {:.fragment} ...then the element bubbles up through the element's parent elements, triggering their event handlers as well
+* {:.fragment} ...then the event bubbles up through the element's parent elements, triggering their event handlers as well
 </section>

 <section markdown="block">